Self-guided bicycle tours

 - Emergency hotline

 Unlike guided bike tours, self-guided bike tours (except where noted) do not have an accompanying support van.
 This means that it’s your responsibility to get to the next hotel every day, even if you head into bad weather or just don’t feel like riding anymore.
-(If you do run into trouble, though, call the emergency hotline, and the tour company will help as much as possible, whether sending a van or advising you on public transportation options such as trains, boats and buses.)
+(If you do run into trouble, though, call the emergency hotline, and the tour company will help as much as possible, whether sending a van or advising you on public transportation options such as trains, boats, or buses.)

 You’ll also be expected to fix your own flats.
 (If you don’t know how, ask your local bike mechanic to show you.
-Or view our step-by-step instructions.)
+Or view our step-by-step instructions).
 In the rare case of bicycle breakdowns, you may be asked to take public transportation or a taxi to the next town, where there may be a repair shop that can fix the problem (typically reimbursable by the tour company).

-Some companies have spare bikes at “depots” along the route.
+Some companies have spare bikes at 'depots' along the route.
 In other cases, the tour company will bring a replacement bike, but it may be at the end of the day or the next morning.

 Lodging is generally in 3- and 4-star hotels as well as 2-star hotels that are especially appealing—or the only ones in town.
 The hotels and inns are chosen whenever possible for their more intimate atmosphere and reflection of the history and culture of the area (rather than larger chain hotels).
 All rooms have private facilities with the exception of certain ships and barges, as noted.